The Inward Investment and International Taxation Review: Netherlands

 Pursuant to the Dutch Civil Code, a company limited by shares may make distributions to its shareholders and other entitled persons only to the extent its net assets exceed the sum of its called-up and paid-up capital and the reserves as required by law or the company's articles of association.

-Moreover, a distribution test applies to BVs pursuant to which the company may only distribute profits to its shareholders (and other entitled parties) to the extent this does not interfere with the company's ability to pay its exigible and current debt.
+Moreover, a distribution test applies to BVs pursuant to which the company may only distribute profits to its shareholders (and other entitled parties) to the extent that this does not interfere with the company's ability to pay its exigible and current debt.

 iv Return of capital